-The average pay for a Music Agent is $39,381 per year.
-Most people with this job move on to other positions after 10 years in this field.
+The average pay for a Music Agent is $40,695 per year.

 Job Description for Music Agent